Gwen John: France and early career

-In late 1903, she travelled to France with her friend Dorelia McNeill (who would later become Augustus John's second wife and whose daughter, Vivien John, would also become an artist).
+In late 1903, she travelled to France with her friend Dorelia McNeill (who was Augustus John's lover - their daughter, Vivien John, would also become an artist).
 Upon landing in Bordeaux, they set off on a walking tour with their art equipment in hand, intending to reach Rome.
 Sleeping in fields and living on money earned along the way by selling portrait sketches, they made it as far as Toulouse.

 In 1904, the two went to Paris, where John found work as an artist's model, mostly for women artists.
 In that same year, she began modelling for the sculptor Auguste Rodin, and became his lover after being introduced by Hilda Flodin.
 Rodin used John as a model for a muse in his unfinished monument to Whistler.
-Her devotion to 35-years older Rodin, who was the most famous artist of his time, continued unabated for the next ten years, as documented in her thousands of fervent letters to him.
+Her devotion to Rodin, the most famous artist of his time, who was 35 years older than her, continued unabated for the next ten years, as documented in her thousands of fervent letters to him.
 John was given to fierce attachments to both men and women that were sometimes disturbing to them, and Rodin, despite his genuine feeling for her, eventually resorted to the use of concièrges and secretaries to keep her at a distance.

-During her years in Paris she met many of the leading artistic personalities of her time, including Matisse, Picasso, Brâncuși, and Rainer Maria Rilke, but the new developments in the art of her time had little effect on her, and she worked in solitude.
+During her years in Paris, she met many of the leading artistic personalities of her time, including Matisse, Picasso, Brâncuși, and Rainer Maria Rilke, but the new developments in the art of her time had little effect on her, and she worked in solitude.
 In 1910 she found living quarters in Meudon, a suburb of Paris where she would remain for the rest of her life.
 As her affair with Rodin drew to a close, John sought comfort in Catholicism, and around 1913 she was received into the Church.
-Her notebooks of the period include meditations and prayers; she wrote of her desire to be "God's little artist" and to "become a saint."
-In an often-quoted letter of ca. 1912, she wrote: "As to whether I have anything worth expressing that is apart from the question.
+Her notebooks of the period include meditations and prayers; she wrote of her desire to be "God's little artist" and to "become a saint".
+In an often-quoted letter of c.
+1912, she wrote: "As to whether I have anything worth expressing that is apart from the question.
 I may never have anything to express, except this desire for a more interior life".